melezhik/r3tool/docs/how-to-write-tests.md

 # Check rules

 Some code examples do not fail, they produce unexpected output.
-This is where we can use Raku regular expressions to verify code correctness:
+Instead of test exit code, we can use Raku regular expressions as a verification criteria:

 ```
 cat 123/tast.bash